tatoforever/snapdragon-gsr/README.md

 ### SGSR is used the same way FSR1 is used.
 Like this:

 - Call SGSR pass right after you anti-alias (if) your image and before applying any kind of noise or grain to it
-- Provide a low ress RT (the size you are rendering your scene) to the SgsrYuvH() function.
-This RT will be the color you will be outputing to the screen or to other render passes.
+- Provide a low ress RT (the size you are rendering your scene) to the SGSR pass.

 Note: Keep in mind your viewport/screen size must be the size you want to upscale (max up to 2x).